 China launches terrestrial ecosystem carbon monitoring satellite

-TAIYUAN, Aug.
-4 (Xinhua) -- China successfully launched a terrestrial ecosystem carbon monitoring satellite and two other satellites from the Taiyuan Satellite Launch Center in north China's Shanxi Province Thursday.
+A Long March-4B carrier rocket, carrying a terrestrial ecosystem carbon monitoring satellite and two other satellites, blasts off from the Taiyuan Satellite Launch Center in North China's Shanxi Province, Aug 4, 2022.
+(Photo provided to China News Service)

-The satellites were launched at 11:08 a.m.
-(Beijing Time) by a Long March-4B carrier rocket and entered the planned orbit successfully.

 The carbon monitoring satellite is mainly used for terrestrial ecosystem carbon monitoring, survey and monitoring of terrestrial ecology and resource, major national ecological projects monitoring and evaluation.